The Gerry Pomerleau Memorial Ride

 - All factory 2-4-6 passenger ATV/UTVs are included.

 - 4+ wheeled machines only (no 2 or 3-wheeled ATVs).

 - Vehicles must travel single file.

-- Eye protection required.
-Helmets NOT required unless under the age of 18.
+- Eye protection and helmets required for anyone under the age of 18 years old.

 - The vehicle must be operated on the normal Auto Road surface only.
 There are no ATV trails and no off-road terrain available on Mount Washington.